girishallam/AI-based-news-search-app/README.md

 To do this, you’ll:

-Build a Server Side Application using Node-RED
+1.Build a Server Side Application using Node-RED
-Use the pre-built Watson Discovery News collection Access the Watson Discovery Service through the Discovery API Optionally, you can choose to:
+2.Use the pre-built Watson Discovery News collection 3.Access the Watson Discovery Service through the Discovery API

+Optionally, you can choose to:
 Use a Slack interface to query the data
 Push news alerts out to web notification
 Deploy the app on IBM Cloud